sundruid/muonfp/README.md

 ## **26847:2-4-8-1-3:1460:8**

-This is comprised of the following from the TCP packet header provided during connection negotiation:
+This fingerprint is composed of the following elements extracted from the TCP packet header during the connection negotiation process:

 - TCP v4 Address that was fingerprinted
 - TCP Window Size